What Parents and Providers Need to Know About HIV Risk and Teens

 Teens hear about HIV at school, from friends, and on TV, radio, and the Internet.
 They generally know some basic information.
 However, what they know may be incorrect and many teens would like to know more.
 Teens need accurate, age-appropriate information that includes the following:

 Parents can make a difference.
-CDC research has shown that it is important for parents to talk early and clearly with their children about sex and values.
+Research by the US Centers for Disease Control and Prevention (CDC) has shown that it is important for parents to talk early and clearly with their children about sex and values.
 Ongoing conversations about sex, HIV, STIs, and pregnancy prevention can help teens wait until they are ready to have sex and make responsible decisions about sexual behaviors when they do start having sex.
-Awareness, education, and communication can reduce the risk of teens acquiring HIV.
+Awareness, education, and communication can reduce the chance of teens acquiring HIV.

 So, let's start talking!
 (See our fact sheet on Talking with Your Children about HIV)